TcMenu/documentation/content/arduino-libraries/io-abstraction/ioabstraction-troubleshooting-unit-testing.md

 ## Mock objects for use with Unit testing

-This library itself is quite well tested using our simple test facilities, and further it makes unit testing your code easier.
+This library itself is quite well tested, and further it makes unit testing your code easier.
 There is a MockIoAbstraction that provides very easy support for mocking out an IoAbstraction.
 You just provide how many `sync()` calls to store in the internal buffer:

     MockedIoAbstraction mockIo(numberOfCycles = 6);